Lokesh598/Nisum-Pharmaceuticals/README.md

 - **Node.js** : Download the latest version of Node.js from https://nodejs.org/ and after installation check Version using terimal: node -v .
 - **Git** : Download the latest version of Git from the official website at https://git-scm.com/downloads and check Version using terimal: git --version.

-- **Ganache** : Download the latest version of Ganache from the official website at https://www.trufflesuite.com/ganache.
+- **Ganache** : Quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.Download the latest version of Ganache from the official website at https://www.trufflesuite.com/ganache.
 - **Truffle** : Truffle is a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.
 - **MetaMask** : can be installed as a browser extension from the Chrome Web Store or Firefox Add-ons store.